How do you know it’s time to get your roof replaced? Generally, there are several red flags.

 If your roof looks worn and torn – it probably is.
 It’s crucial to pay attention to the appearance of your roof if it’s over ten years old.

 One of the critical signs to look out for is any granular loss on your shingles.
-Shingles thin over time as UV rays and the weather dry out the oils, leading to granular loss.
+Shingles wear out over time as UV rays and the weather dry out the oils, leading to granular loss.
 If the fiberglass mat is visible (the texture or color of the shingle appears worn and discolored in places) – your roof is at significant risk for a leak.

 Another method to identify granular loss is to check your downspouts.
 As granules come loose, they flow off your roof through your gutters and downspouts to collect on the ground.